Teradata/covalent/src/platform/markdown-navigator/README.md

 # MarkdownNavigatorWindowDirective

-A directive that calls the MarkdownNavigatorWindowService open method on click events.
+A directive that calls the TdMarkdownNavigatorWindowService open method on click events.

 ## API Summary